cjacker/opensource-toolchain-bouffalo-lab/README.md

 To build it:
 ```
-cd sipeed_rv_debugger_plus_blink
+cd blink_demo
 # use sipeed rv debugger plus as example, it's BL702
 make CHIP=bl702 BOARD=bl702dk CROSS_COMPILE=riscv-none-embed- BL_SDK_BASE=<path to bl_mcu_sdk>
 ```
-You can also set CHIP / BOARD / CROSS_COMPILE options in 'Makefile'.
+You can also set CHIP / BOARD / CROSS_COMPILE / BL_SDK_BASE options in 'Makefile'.

-If built successfully, the target file 'sipeed_debugger_plus_blink_bl702.bin' and 'sipeed_debugger_plus_blink_bl702.elf' should be generated in `build/build_out` dir. you can modify the 'CMakeLists.txt' to change the 'target file name'.
+If built successfully, the target file 'sipeed_debugger_plus_blink_bl702.bin' and 'sipeed_debugger_plus_blink_bl702.elf' should be generated in `build/build_out/` dir. you can modify the 'CMakeLists.txt' to change the 'target file name'.

 # Programming

-The official programming utility is '[bflb-mcu-tool](https://pypi.org/project/bflb-mcu-tool/)'.
-There are also a lot of third-party tools such as [blisp](https://github.com/pine64/blisp).
+The official programming utility shipped in 'bl_mcu_sdk' is 'BLFlashCommand', it is commited into the 'bl_mcu_sdk' repo recently.

+There is also '[bflb-mcu-tool](https://pypi.org/project/bflb-mcu-tool/)' with official support and third party from Pine64 [blisp](https://github.com/pine64/blisp) can be used.

+**NOTE:**

+After BLFlashCommand commited in and with the commit [[update][board] enable fw header for new flash tool ](https://github.com/bouffalolab/bl_mcu_sdk/commit/e70e482d2129411f34208d1184b4710074c67777).
+Compare with old firmware before this commit, the final ELF has a section '.fw_header' added. you can use 'readelf -S build/build_out/xxx.elf' to verify whether it has a '.fw_header' section or not.

+- you can use 'BLFlashCommand' / 'blisp' / 'bflb-mcu-tool' to program new firmware (with .fw_header section).
+- you can only use 'blisp' / 'bflb-mcu-tool' to program old firmware (without .fw_header section). or use `git checkout 18408f971e3f8c2f82e79ec5fddd38c22f288c0d` to roll back the 'fw_header' commit and rebuild your project.

 ## Installation

+'BLFlashCommand' is integreated with 'bl_mcu_ask', there is no additional installation required.

-bflb-mcu-tool is written in python, install it as:
+'bflb-mcu-tool' is written in python, install it as:

 ```
 pip install bflb-mcu-tool